syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 ## Saving a Word document to file system

-You can save the created or manipulated word document to file system using `Save` method of `WordDocument` class.
+You can save the created or manipulated Word document to file system using `Save` method of `WordDocument` class.
 When you do not provide the format type, then the document is saved in Word 97-2003 (*.doc) format.

 {% tabs %}